Grant Writer Career Guide

 These and other responsibilities keep grant writers busy, even when there are no proposals to be written.

 Before you can gain employment as a grant writer, you’ll need to complete a few educational requirements.
-First, you’ll need to obtain an undergraduate degree in a writing field, one that teaches you the basics of composition, revision, style, and tone.
+First, you’ll need to obtain an undergraduate degree in a writing field or educational studies, programs that teaches you the basics of composition, revision, style, and tone.
 These skills will help you craft authoritative grant proposals in a professional setting.

 A master’s in educational leadership can help to improve your chances of getting a good grant writer job or improve your salary if you’re already working as a grant writer.
 This degree can give you the understanding of modern education and curriculum standards necessary to write compelling grant proposals.

 Completing your education can make you eligible to apply for school administration jobs, where grant writers can help connect teachers, and entire departments, with valuable resources.
 To be fully eligible for an education-based grant writing position, you may also need to obtain a bachelor’s degree in an academic field.

 These online, non-licensure educational studies degrees prepare you to make a difference in a field that interests you.

 Based on your career goals and interests, you can choose an educational studies program in one of 10 content areas that meets your needs while working toward employment in school settings, corporate training, or instructional design.
 These programs do not lead to a teaching license.

 - Time: Completion time varies depending on the specialty track you choose.